wwang178/cse160-assignment5C/readme.txt

 -I used ChatGPT to do things like math for circles and figuring out errors with the fbx loader and animations -https://discourse.threejs.org/t/shadows-not-working/30269 -Pufferfish by Poly by Google [CC-BY] via Poly Pizza

-Notes:
--15 x 15 map, 25 bombs
--Left click to reveal, right click to flag/unflag
--It takes a while to load at the beginning